 There’s been a lone sweet potato sitting in my pantry for the last couple of weeks.
-Every time I would open the pantry door there it would be, looking at back at me, as if to say, “why don’t you make something with me already?!”
+Every time I would open the pantry door, there it would be, looking back at me, as if to say, “why don’t you make something with me already?!”

 I have a habit of buying perishables with the noblest of intentions, only to forget them in the sea of everyday distractions, until they’re good for nothing but compost.

 Fortunately for this root vegetable, inspiration arrived in the form of a several year old blog post from a fellow food blogger who had made a sweet potato soup from a Donna Hay recipe.

 The distinguishing elements of the original recipe were sweet potato, red onion, and cumin.
 I changed it a little bit, opting for shallots instead of red onions, using much less cumin (it’s a strong spice), adding some thyme, and finishing with a swirl of sour cream.

 Oh my gosh, so good!
 And so incredibly easy.
 You peel and cube the sweet potato, roast it for half an hour with some shallots, and purée everything in a blender with some stock and seasonings.
 The soup lasts for days and reheats beautifully.

 This is a recipe that lends itself well to adaption.
 Play with the spices, swapping out the thyme and cumin for other favorite mixes.
 Chili powder or fresh ginger would both be fantastic.
 This is also a great time to break out those little jars of exotic spice mixes with names like ras el hanout or harissa that you might have lingering in the cupboard from other recipes.